 - Pay the non-refundable undergraduate application fee of $50.

-- Applicants should upload a copy of their unofficial international transcript or marks
+- Applicants should upload a copy of their official international transcript or marks

 - All international transfer applicants must have their international documents evaluated